Coronavirus shockwave rocks airplane manufacturers, suppliers

 Joining the list of temporary shutdowns is Bombardier, which is suspending Canadian production of business jets, according to a source familiar with the matter.

-Airbus chief executive Guillaume Faury had called for strong government support for airlines and suppliers but stopped short of calling for direct aid for Airbus itself, which has secured an extra 15 billion euros ($16.14 billion) of commercial credit lines.
+Airbus chief executive Guillaume Faury had called for strong government support for airlines and suppliers but stopped short of calling for direct aid for Airbus itself, which has secured an extra 15 billion euros (13.93 billion pounds) of commercial credit lines.

 The European planemaker has, however, told officials privately that it may need European government help if the crisis lasts for several months, Reuters reported last week.